ralphmb/typst-template-stats-dissertation/README.md

 I use a software called Typst, it's like LaTeX but using markdown-esque syntax.

-The Typst documentation can be found at [["https://typst.app/docs/reference/"]], and Reddit/Discord/Stackoverflow can answer most questions about this markup language.
+The Typst documentation can be found at "https://typst.app/docs/reference/", and Reddit/Discord/Stackoverflow can answer most questions about this markup language.

 The actual thesis is in writeup/main.typ.
 If you install typst and compile this using `typst compile main.typ` you'll generate a pdf like 'main.pdf'.
 I also used Typst for the presentation.
 This is found in presentation/pres.typ.
 It uses a package called Polylux.

+`wordcounter` is a small script I used to check the wordcount while writing.
+There's definitely better ways to do this but it's a good approximation.
+It just calls `wc -w` on each relevant source file and adds the results, giving an itemised breakdown.
+`committer` is a script I used for backups.
+If you're using git version control you could write it in here.
+It backs up relevant notes from my Obsidian vault, copies code from my working R folder and places it in the writeup assets for addition into appendices, and opens Google Drive in my browser.
+`tablemaker.py` is a script that can take copy-pasted R output and turn it into Typst tables.
+Since I had to talk about a million different regression models and their coefficients this saved me quite a lot of time.
+Ideally this might be written in R or Typst itself.

 Thanks!